rust-lang/book/second-edition/src/ch16-01-threads.md

 spawned thread starts to execute, `v` is no longer valid, so a reference to it is also invalid.
 Oh no!

-To fix the problem in Listing 16-3, we can listen to the advice of the error
+To fix the problem in [Listing 16-3][Listing-16-3], we can listen to the advice of the error
 message:

 ```text